-The victim may ask the setting not to tell anyone about the sexual violence or sexual harassment.
+The victim may ask Burstow Primary School not to tell anyone about the sexual violence or sexual harassment.
 If the victim does not give consent to share information, staff may still lawfully share it, if there is another legal basis under the UK GDPR that applies.
 The DSL should consider: